VCityTeam/UD-Viz/packages/browser/Readme.md

 UD-Viz (repo)
 ├── src                         # All the js sources of UD-Viz JS library
 |    ├── Component             # A set of components used by sub-directories at this level
-|    ├── Templates              # Classes builded with other sub-directory (Game, Widgets, Views) to propose application model
+|    ├── Templates              # Classes builded with other sub-directory (Game, Widget, Views) to propose application model
 |    ├── Views                  # Classes of 3D views encapsulating the itowns view
 |    ├── Game                   # A sub-directory offering game engine functionnality (node compatible)
 |    |
-|    └── Widgets                # A sub-directory gathering a set web web widgets (UI)
+|    └── Widget                # A sub-directory gathering a set web web widgets (UI)
 |         ├── Widget_1
 |         ├── Widget_2
 |         ├── ...
-|         └── Extensions        # Widgets depending on an external web service
+|         └── Extensions        # Widget depending on an external web service
 ├── ...
 └── webpack.js
 ```